jenkins-x/jx-docs/content/news/jenkinsworld-2019-takeaways.md

 Pull request and release pipelines are often very similar, so define common attributes for both in a default pipeline.

-## Syntax validation and IDE autocomplete
+## Validating syntax using IDE autocompletion

 Check your pipelines using:
 ```